 How do you keep remote employees engaged?

-It’s a question on the minds of many leaders as COVID-19 forces companies to adapt to new ways of working.
+It’s a question on the minds of many leaders in this new world of working from home.

 While it’s absolutely possible for companies to learn how to telecommute effectively, it doesn’t happen automatically.
 Shifting from a physical shared workspace to a collection of virtual offices can challenge even the most seasoned manager.